-All students, staff, faculty, contractors, vendors, suppliers, and visitors are encouraged to continue wearing a mask on campus after the mask mandate, implemented in June 2020, ends beginning May 21, 2021.
+All students, staff, faculty, contractors, vendors, suppliers, and visitors are encouraged to wear a mask on campus, regardless of vaccination status.

 Where Masks are Encouraged